What Is a Virtual Machine? Everything You Need to Know

 A virtual machine is a program that acts as a virtual computer.
-It runs on your current operating system – the “host” operating system – and provides virtual hardware to “guest” operating systems.
-The guest operating systems run in windows on your host operating system, just like any other program on your computer.
+It runs on your current operating system (the host operating system) and provides virtual hardware to guest operating systems.
+The guest OS runs in a window on your host OS, just like any other program on your computer.

-You can have several virtual machines installed on your system; you’re only limited by the amount of storage you have available for them.
-Once you’ve installed several operating systems, you can open your virtual machine program and choose which virtual machine you want to boot – the guest operating system starts up and runs in a window on your host operating system, although you can also run it in full-screen mode.
+You can have several virtual machines installed on your system.
+You’re only limited by the amount of storage you have available for them.
+Once you’ve installed several operating systems, you can open your virtual machine program and choose which virtual machine you want to boot.
+The guest operating system starts up and runs in a window on your host operating system, although you can also run it in full-screen mode.

-Uses For Virtual Machines
+Practical Uses for Virtual Machines

-- Run software designed for another operating systems: Mac and Linux users can run Windows in a virtual machine to run Windows software on their computers without the compatibility headaches of Wine and Crossover.
-Unfortunately, games can be a problem – virtual machine programs introduce overhead and no virtual machine application will allow you to run the latest 3D games in a virtual machine.
-Some 3D effects are supported, but 3D graphics are the least well supported thing you can do in a virtual machine.
+Run software designed for another operating systems: Mac and Linux users can run Windows in a virtual machine to use Windows software on their computers without compatibility headache.
+Unfortunately, games are a problem.
+Virtual machine programs introduce overhead and 3D games will not run smoothly in a VM.

 Recommended Virtual Machine Software

-VMware Player is another high-quality virtual machine program for Windows and Linux.
+VMware Player is another well-known VM program for Windows and Linux.
 VMware Player is the free counterpart to VMware Workstation, a commercial application, so you don’t get all the advanced features you would with VirtualBox.

 However, both VirtualBox and VMware Player are solid programs that offer the basic features free.
 If one of them doesn’t work for you, try the other.